SenecaOlder/SQL_Data_Exploration_Project/README.md

-This is a project showcasing my data exploration capabilities in SQL while preparing the data for a Tableau dashboard
+This is a project showcasing my data exploration capabilities in SQL while preparing the data for a Tableau dashboard.